What Sets Us Apart

 Housestaff commonly cite the following benefits of Web OMR:

-- Management sheets, such as a diabetes management tool, contain core quality markers which allow easy tracking of what needs to be done for the patient.
+- Management sheets, such as a diabetes management tool, congestive heart failure flow sheets contain core quality markers which allow easy tracking of what needs to be done for the patient.

 Electronic Provider Order Entry (POE) Systems

 BIDMC has both inpatient and outpatient POE systems which are easy to use and access.
-Through the inpatient POE system, housestaff order medications, inpatient consults (such as wound care and nutrition assessment), general nursing instructions, radiologic studies, laboratory tests, and respiratory care.
+Through the inpatient POE system, housestaff order medications, inpatient consult, radiologic studies and laboratory tests.
 Inpatient medication ordering has been designed with the goal of eliminating prescribing error and includes automatic reminders of patient's allergies, medication contraindications, a link to online Micromedex, and an estimation of dosing based on creatinine clearance.

-The outpatient POE is used mainly for radiologic studies (i.e., mammograms and chest x-rays), labs, physical therapy evaluation, and gastroenterology procedures (i.e., screening colonoscopies).
-Medications frequently can be electronically submitted to the patient's pharmacy.
+The outpatient POE is used mainly for radiologic studies (i.e., mammograms and chest x-rays), labs, physical therapy evaluation, and procedures (i.e., screening colonoscopies).
+Additionally, medications prescribed in clinic can be electronically submitted to the patient's pharmacy.